The Dirichlet problem for the constant mean curvature equation in Sol_3: More on admissible domains

-Therefore, if $p$ and $q$ are closer than $zK(H),$ any $2H/y-$curve connecting them is either above the $y=z$ as described in the beginning of this proof or below it.
-As a consequence of the Maximum Principle, the curve above is unique.
-If it is below the line $y=z$ it might not be unique.
+The case of curves below $y=z$ is different, we might not have uniqueness.
 By looking at the intersections of $\gamma_P$ with horizontal lines, it seems that for $p$ and $q$ sufficiently close there are usually two curves connecting $p$ to $q$ below $y=z.$ We will show this is always the case.

-To demonstrate that we again analyse the distance between two intersections of a line $y=z$ and a family of curves $\{\gamma_{(0, ze^{-t/2H})}\}_{t\in (0, 1+T_H)}.$ The difference is that now we are interested in the distance $l(t)$ between the first intersection of $\gamma_{(0, ze^{-t/2H})}$ with $\{y=z, x\geq0\}$ and the last intersection of $\gamma_{(0, ze^{-t/2H})}$ with $\{y=z, x\leq 0\}.$
+To demonstrate that, we again analyse the distance between two intersections of a line $y=z$ and a family of curves $\{\gamma_{(0, ze^{-t/2H})}\}_{t\in (0, 1+T_H)}.$ The difference is that now we are interested in the distance $l(t)$ between the first intersection of $\gamma_{(0, ze^{-t/2H})}$ with $\{y=z, x\geq0\}$ and the last intersection of $\gamma_{(0, ze^{-t/2H})}$ with $\{y=z, x\leq 0\}.$

 As done before, we compute

 Again differentiating and in this case knowing that $l(0)=l(1+T_H)=0,$ we find a value $t_0\in (0,1+T_H)$ such that $\bar{l}$ is increasing in $[0,t_0]$ and decreasing in $[t_0, 1+T_H],$ with a maximum value $\bar{l}(t_0),$ and for each distance between $0$ and $z\bar{l}(t_0),$ there are two $2H/y-$curves joining a pair of points that are this distance apart.